 After two weeks of defeat, Jack had decided that the Wednesday before Thanksgiving had to be it.
 After a few hours of convincing Alexa to leave work early to go to the farm with their dog for the afternoon, they hopped in the car and headed out.
 Only one block from home, Alexa decided she needed her work computer just in case someone were to need something.
 Jack patiently turned the car around.
 Soon, they were on the road again.
 However, as they took the ramp from their neighborhood onto Route 50, the tire began making a horrible noise.
 Alexa said to pull off at the next exit and to head to Tire Discounters, where they were told the tire was not safe to drive on long distance.
 Not unfamiliar with flat tires this year (two abroad and three at home this year) they decided to drive instead to the nature preserve in Terrace Park.

 They arrived at the nature preserve around sunset.
 Jack set off for the point that over looked the river while Alexa dawdled getting out of the car, stalled to play with the dogs that lived on the property, and smugly reminding Jack how Tire Discounters echoed her own sentiments about the tire.
 The rest of Alexa's teasing and jokes were not well received as they made their way to the overlook.
 As they walked up to the river's edge, naturally the dog went bolting off the ledge towards the water.
-Alexa was shouting for the dog, all the birds peacefully enjoying the evening when flocking away and Jack let out an exasperated "Alexa Grau" as potential disaster again ensued around them.
+Alexa was shouting for the dog, all the birds peacefully enjoying the evening went flocking away and Jack let out an exasperated "Alexa Grau" as potential disaster again, ensued around them.
 Alexa turned around to find Jack down on one knee with a ring and a nervous smile.